tomcotter7/notes/rag.md

 ## Retrieval

+### BM-42

+BM-42 is a variant of BM25, introduced by Qdrant [here](https://qdrant.tech/articles/bm42/).
+It's a version of BM25 more suited to RAG applications.

+Why is BM25 bad?
+BM25 is not good at handling short documents, because we check both the number of times a word appears in a document; and the length of the document compared to the average document length.
+The intuition behind this is that if the word appears in a shorter document, the word is more important to that document.
+If we are chunking the documents into even sized chunks for dense retrieval, this term is not useful.

+BM25 = IDF * Term Importance in Document.

+Therefore, the only relevant term in BM25 is IDF.
+IDF essentially means the more rare a term is, the more important it is.
+BM42 is a combination of attention scores and IDF score.
+Given an attention matrix, if we take the first row of the matrix, (i.e the [CLS] row) it tells us the importance of each term in the document.
+By taking the attention scores of the [CLS] token, we can look at the attention score for each term in the query.
+This determines if the term is relevant to the document or not.

+This is a useful alternative to BM25, but should be used in conjunction with a dense search.

+### GISTEmbed

+This [paper](https://arxiv.org/pdf/2402.16829) details a method on collecting negatives for text embedding fine-tuning.
+It uses a guide model to enhance in-batch negative selection.

+They use large & high performing embedding models to finetune smaller embedding models.
+So, given a (Q, P) pair, they sample the entire batch for negatives, then use the guide model to filter out any "negatives" with a higher similarity to Q than P. This means you can finetune a model with just (Q, P) pairs, and not have to worry about collecting negatives.

 ### augmented-SBERT

 This [paper](https://arxiv.org/pdf/2010.08240) details a powerful method of finetuning bi-encoders.
 Essentially, they create a labelled dataset using a cross-encoder, which then can be used to fine-tune a bi-encoder.